 If your plan membership card is damaged, lost, or stolen, call Member Services right away and we will send you a new card.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)

 Section 3.2 The Provider & Pharmacy Directory: Your guide to all providers and pharmacies in the plan's network

-The Provider & Pharmacy Directory lists our network providers and network pharmacies.
+The Provider & Pharmacy Directory lists our network providers, durable medical equipment suppliers and network pharmacies.

 What are "network providers"?